sproutcore/build-tools/docs/projectconfig.md

 If you do not define a node_module value, the buildtools assume that the name of the plugin is the module to require();

 ### Apps and Frameworks
+The apps and frameworks sections can have two syntaxes:

+  1. the sections are arrays, containing strings with references (sproutcore:desktop).
+If a certain framework should not be loaded, the reference should start with a !
-The apps and frameworks sections are hashes in which the key is the name of the app or framework (if a subframework is intended, a syntax like "sproutcore:desktop" as name), and the value a hash with properties.
+  2. the sections are hashes in which the key is the name of the app or framework (if a subframework is intended, a syntax like "sproutcore:desktop" as name), and the value a hash with properties.
 If this hash does not contain a key named path, and the autodetection did not pick up any configuration declaring this name (which can also be like "sproutcore:desktop"), it is assumed the key is equal to a folder name in apps/ or frameworks/.
 Property values in these hashes will override configurations found inside these apps or frameworks.
 More about the specifics for app and framework configurations in their respective chapters.

-### deploy
+### Deploy

 The deploy section can contain settings which overrides all other configurations, but only in case of a build (or save).
+The section can have a frameworks and an apps section, describing for which app or framework what setting should be overridden.
+When a deploy action is run, the configuration will be added after all the others, overriding any other setting made at any other place for this particular framework or app.
+TODO: describe here the default deploy settings (such as minifyScripts?)

 ## Framework configuration file fields